galaxyproject/training-material/Exome-Seq/tutorials/Exome-Seq.md

 # Data-preprocessing

-> ### :nut_and_bolt: Comments
->
-> In this tutorial, a child has a yet unknown disease.
+In this tutorial, a child has a yet unknown disease.
 His parents are healthy.
-> We will try to identify the genetic variation that is responsible for the disease
-> using the exome sequencing data from both parents and the child.
+We will try to identify the genetic variation that is responsible for the disease using the exome sequencing data from both parents and the child.
-{: .comment}

 Most of the data pre-processing have already be done on the raw exome sequencing.
 The raw exome sequences were mapped on `hg19` version of the human genome.
 So,